TravHaran/ROS2_basics_pt1/README.md

     - A topic has a message type
     - Can be written in Python, C++, .. directly inside ROS nodes
     - A node can have many publishers/subscriber for many different topics
+    - To implement topics in your ROS2 application:
+        - First create a node (or start from an existing one), then inside your node you can create any number of publishers/subscribers
+        - A publisher and subscriber must publish/subscribe to the same topic name, and use the same data type.
+Those are the 2 conditions for successful topic communication
+        - Then once you’ve added some publishers/subscribers in your nodes, just launch your nodes, and the communication starts!
+You can debug them using the “ros2” command line tool, as well as rqt.
 - ROS2 Services
 - ROS2 Custom Messages
 - ROS2 Parameters